drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/Hotel/GFA-Incentive-Schemes.md

 The quantum of allowable bonus GFA under the BE Transformation Scheme is based on the proposed uses, use quantum that complies with the Master Plan zoning, and any additional requirements imposed as part of the endorsement for the bonus GFA.

-Should development proposals fall within areas with specific planning considerations (e.g., storey height controls) or are unable to fully accommodate the additional intensity due to on-site conditions (e.g., areas with traffic concerns), the bonus GFA under the BE Transformation Scheme that can be approved may be lower than the endorsed quantum, and/or the bonus GFA may be limited to a particular use or uses.
+Should development proposals fall within areas with specific planning considerations (e.g. storey height controls) or are unable to fully accommodate the additional intensity due to on-site conditions (e.g. areas with traffic concerns), the bonus GFA under the BE Transformation Scheme that can be approved may be lower than the endorsed quantum, and/or the bonus GFA may be limited to a particular use or uses.

+#### Definitions and Notes

-²Applications submitted under the Strategic Development Incentive (SDI) and Central Business District (CBD) incentive schemes will have to comply with stipulated outcomes in the areas of digitalization, productivity, and sustainability.
+- (3): Applications submitted under the Strategic Development Incentive (SDI) and Central Business District (CBD) incentive schemes will have to comply with stipulated outcomes in the areas of digitalisation, productivity and sustainability.
 The required ITM outcomes will be separately assessed in relation to the context of the proposal, upon submission of the outline application for the SDI/CBDI development proposal.
 ITM outcomes will be imposed as conditions for planning approval for redevelopment proposals via the SDI/CBD Incentive scheme.
 SDI/CBDI proposals will not qualify for the additional GFA under the BE Transformation Gross Floor Area Incentive Scheme.

 ### Submission

 Applicants are to submit an application to BCA with supporting documents on the proposed ITM outcome concept plan and detail the proposed ITM outcome to be adopted for the development proposal.
 The submission can be made at this [link](https://form.gov.sg/610112199bdc0c00123abb25).

-Following BCA’s grant of the letter of acceptance, applicants shall submit the development proposal with the proposed quantum and use group of the proposed bonus BE Transformation GFA to URA, for detailed assessment.
-The development application shall be submitted within 6 months from BCA’s grant of the Letter of Acceptance and shall include a copy of the Letter of Acceptance, and the [BE Transformation GFA computation form](https://www.ura.gov.sg/-/media/Corporate/Guidelines/Development-control/Flats-Condominiums/BE-Transformation-GFA-computation-form.pdf).
-The submission process and verification of ITM outcomes are summarized at this [link](https://www.ura.gov.sg/-/media/Corporate/Guidelines/Development-control/Flats-Condominiums/BE-Transformation-Submission-process.pdf).
+Following BCA’s grant of letter of acceptance, applicants shall submit the development proposal with the proposed quantum and use group of the proposed bonus BE Transformation GFA to URA, for detailed assessment.
+The development application shall be submitted within 6 months from BCA’s grant of Letter of Acceptance, and shall include a copy of the Letter of Acceptance, and the [BE Transformation GFA computation form](https://www.ura.gov.sg/-/media/Corporate/Guidelines/Development-control/Flats-Condominiums/BE-Transformation-GFA-computation-form.pdf).
+The submission process and verification of ITM outcomes is summarised at this [link](https://www.ura.gov.sg/-/media/Corporate/Guidelines/Development-control/Flats-Condominiums/BE-Transformation-Submission-process.pdf).

 ### Requirements on ITM Outcomes for Bonus BE Transformation GFA

 Applicants are to comply with BE ITM outcomes for the bonus scheme based on the [building type](https://www.ura.gov.sg/-/media/Corporate/Guidelines/Development-control/Flats-Condominiums/BE-Transformation-building-type.pdf).
 The specific requirements for the development proposal will be shared in detail as part of the application process to BCA for the Letter of Acceptance.

-ORA within Privately-Owned Public Spaces (POPS)
+## ORA within Privately-Owned Public Spaces (POPS)

 Refer to the section on [POPS](https://www.ura.gov.sg/Corporate/Guidelines/Development-Control/gross-floor-area/GFA/Privately-OwnedPublicSpacesPOPS).

+## Notes

+Hotel developments may make use of any combination of the bonus GFA incentive schemes (ie Balcony Incentive Scheme and Rooftop ORA on Landscaped Roofs), as long as the cumulative bonus GFA does not exceed the overall cap of 10% above the MP GPR.

+The bonus GFA allowed under the bonus incentive schemes is over and above the MP GPR and is subject to a maximum of 10% of the MP GPR.
+When the site is redeveloped in future, the additional GFA already used under the bonus GFA incentive schemes cannot be carried over.
+In other words, the GPR for the site shall revert to the GPR specified in the prevailing MP.